Bridgewater Monument to Pitstone Windmill circular

 Views of Pitstone Windmill

 As the landscape opens out you will be able to see Pitstone Windmill some distance ahead of you.
-This is a good opportunity to see the windmill in its community context as the villages of Pitstone and Ivinghoe, for which it used to grind flour, spread out behind it.
+This is a good opportunity to see the windmill in its community context as the villages of Pitstone and Ivinghoe, for which it used to grind flour, can be seen spread out behind it.

 When you come to a point where two paths form a crossroads, marked by a signpost, continue ahead in the direction signed Ivinghoe.
 Pass through the gate into a more defined field and continue ahead following footpath signs and the line of a hedgerow, keeping the hedge to your right.
-When you arrive at gate in the corner of the field go through it and onto a narrow track which seems to be within the hedgerow.
+When you arrive at a gate in the corner of the field go through it and onto a narrow track which seems to be within the hedgerow.
 Follow this track to the road.

-This section of the route provides spectacular views of Pitstone Hill, Income Hole and the Ivinghoe range of hills.
+This section of the route provides spectacular views of Pitstone Hill, Income Hole and the Ivinghoe Hills.
 These landscapes were formed during the last glaciation as erosion gouged out the chalk, creating a dramatic dry valley at Incombe Hole.
 More recently Ivinghoe has been sculpted by human occupation and the grassland has been managed to maintain the biodiversity of the landscape.
 To this end the area is regularly grazed by livestock which prevent the establishment of invasive species which would push out smaller wildflowers.

 When you reach the road, turn left.
 CAUTION: this is a very busy road with limited visibility.
 There is a verge on the left side of the road which you can use but it is uneven so take care.
 Cross the road where you feel comfortable and continue until you come to the National Trust car park which is near a very tight bend in the road.
 Cross the car park and go through a gate at the back.
 You will now be able to see the Pitstone Windmill very clearly.
 Follow the path directly towards the windmill.